Projects and partnerships

 We offer a range of external services at competitive prices that can complement or support your business.

 In the UK today, there are around 4 million people who have Type 2 diabetes and around 7 million living with heart and circulatory disease.
 These can be serious life-threatening conditions.
-This is why Diabetes UK, the British Heart Foundation (BHF) and Tesco came together to form the National Charity Partnership (NCP) in order to inspire millions of people to eat better, get active and reduce their risk of developing these two conditions, both of which are largely preventable.
-The NCP was established as a three-year collaboration, to raise vital funds for the two charities as
+Make Move and Munch (MMM) is a community based health promotion programme that supports people to eat better, move more and reduce their risk of developing these conditions.

 Holiday Kitchen offers families learning, food and play when they need it most.
 The aim of this well-being project is to support families to thrive throughout the year by offering fun activities, family learning experiences and healthy community meals which promote health and educational life-chances.
 Holiday Kitchen is for families who could benefit from positive opportunities during stressful holidays periods when other services, such as free school meals, are less available.
 Through a collaboration with Birmingham City University, we work closely with community partners to support families of pre and primary school children who are on low incomes and/or are in need of additional support.
 For the latest news, follow us on Twitter or like us on Facebook.